stephenslab/pathways/README.md

 Pathway data compiled for gene-set enrichment analyses.

 See the **data** directory for data files downloaded from the original sources, and the processed data files.
+Some of the data files are not actually included in the git repository because they are large; see below for instructions on downloading the data.

 ## Data